Just-In-Time Reinforcement Learning: Continual Learning in LLM Agents Without Gradient Updates: Experiments

 \paragraph{Metrics.} For Jericho, we evaluate the \textbf{Game Score}.
 Let $y_{i,j}$ represent the score obtained in game $i$ during episode $j$.
 Similar to WebArena, we report the \textbf{Average Score (Avg)} over 50 episodes to capture the learning stability, and the \textbf{Final Score (Final)} to assess the performance at the final episode.

 Table~\ref{tab:jericho_results} presents the quantitative comparison on Jericho.
 JitRL achieves the highest scores across all three games, significantly outperforming baselines.
 The learning curves for each episode are visualized in Figure~\ref{fig:jericho}, which reveal several key insights: (1) \textbf{JitRL exhibits rapid initial learning}, achieving competitive performance within the first 10-15 episodes; (2) \textbf{the performance gap between JitRL and baselines widens as episodes progress}, indicating effective experience accumulation; and (3) \textbf{JitRL shows reduced variance in later stages}, implying stable policy convergence.
 In contrast, GRPO exhibits high variance throughout, suggesting that gradient-based updates struggle with the sparse reward signals.
 Memory-based approaches (Memory, AWM) plateau early, because they over-rely on established memory patterns, which inhibit further exploration and cause the agents to converge to suboptimal policies.
+A same-backbone comparison between JitRL and GRPO is provided in Appendix~\ref{app:same_backbone_jericho}.